wooorm/xdm/readme.md

 This is because in April, which is soon, the last Node version without ESM will reach end of life and projects will start migrating to ESM-only around that time.

+Note: if you’re in CommonJS, you *can* use this, but with a dynamic import
+expression: `var xdm = await import('xdm')`.

 ## Contents